ionic-team/ionic-docs/docs/api/datetime.md

 ## Buttons

+By default, `ionChange` is emitted with the new datetime value whenever a new date is selected.
+To require user confirmation before emitting `ionChange`, you can either set the `showDefaultButtons` property to `true` or use the `buttons` slot to pass in a custom confirmation button.
+When passing in custom buttons, the confirm button must call the `confirm` method on `ion-datetime` for `ionChange` to be emitted.

 ### Showing Confirmation Buttons

+TODO

 ### Customizing Buttons

+`ion-datetime` provides `cancel` and `reset` methods that you can call when clicking on custom buttons that you have provided in the `buttons` slot.
+The `reset` method also allows you to provide a date to reset the datetime to.

 ### Customizing Button Texts

+TODO

 ## Theming

-# Here be dragons

-## Reset and Cancel Buttons

-`ion-datetime` provides `cancel` and `reset` methods that you can call when clicking on custom buttons that you have provided in the `buttons` slot.
-The `reset` method also allows you to provide a date to reset the datetime to.

-## Confirming Selected Values

-By default, `ionChange` is emitted with the new datetime value whenever a new date is selected.
-To require user confirmation before emitting `ionChange`, you can either set the `showDefaultButtons` property to `true` or use the `buttons` slot to pass in a custom confirmation button.
-When passing in custom buttons, the confirm button must call the `confirm` method on `ion-datetime` for `ionChange` to be emitted.
+TODO

 ## Time Zones